blurrydev/blurrydev/README.md

 ## I'm an undergrad Data Science Student!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently interning in RNTBCI
 - 👯 I’m looking to collaborate with other developers and ML/AI enthusiasts

 ### Connect with me: